 Local governments must register to participate.
 To do so, you will need a Green Key.
 To obtain this unique password, click on the name of your locality and submit an email address using the form at the bottom of this page.
 Once you have received your Green Key via email, return to this page, click on the name of your locality and enter your Green Key to register.

 Start completing the Challenge and earn "green points" by implementing new actions and adopting new policies that will increase your total score.
-Amassing at least 100 "green points" out of a possible 300 will earn certification as a "Green Government."
+Amassing at least 100 "green points" out of a possible 380 will earn certification as a "Green Government."
 Earning 125-149 will earn a Silver designation; 150-174 a Gold designation and 175 and above a Platinum designation.